Botanical Name: Billbergia nutans

 Light: Bright, indirect light.
 If you move your billbergia outdoors for the summer, keep it in partial shade.
 Keep an eye on it so the leaves don't turn red or get scorched from too much sun.

-Water: Water the center of the rosette and keep room-temperature rainwater or distilled water in its urn (center of the rosette) at all times.
+Water: Use room-temperature rainwater or distilled water because this rainforest native is sensitive to chlorine and fluoride added to some tap water.
 Water soil just enough to keep the roots barely moist.
-Empty old water from the urn once a month and promptly replace it with fresh water.
 Do not soak base of plant, which can lead to root rot.
 In fall and winter, keep the soil slightly drier.

-Humidity: Try to maintain 40-50% relative humidity.
+Humidity: Try to maintain 40-50% relative humidity or higher.
 Brown tips on leaves are caused by dry air.
 Although billbergias are more tolerant of dry air than other bromeliads, they benefit from frequent misting with water to increase the humidity.
+If your home is especially dry during the winter months, use a cool-mist room humidifier.

 Propagation: Remove offsets -- called pups -- that grow at the base of the plant when they are at least 6 in (15 cm) tall with a sharp knife and pot separately in fresh potting mix.
 Wait till after flowering to pot up offsets.